mertkilicaslan/Spotify_Song_Genre_Analysis-Popularity_Prediction-Song_Recommendation_System/README.md

 # CS210 Data Science Project
-## Spotify Song & Genre Analysis, Popularity Prediction and Building a Simple Recommendation System
+## Spotify Song & Genre Analysis, Popularity Prediction and a Recommendation System
 * Manipulated the data of Spotify to analyze user habits and preferences with Python libraries (NumPy, Pandas, Matplotlib).
 Developed a recommendation system based on user preferences with a simple ML algorithm, within the scope of Data Science course from Sabancı University Spring'21.

 ### Exploratory Data Analysis